Kotlin/kotlinx.serialization/docs/topics/serialization-polymorphism.md

 // Defines a SerializersModule with polymorphic serialization val module = SerializersModule {
     polymorphic(Project::class) {
-        // Specifies OwnedProject as a subclass of Project subclass(OwnedProject::class)
+        // Registers OwnedProject as a subclass of Project subclass(OwnedProject::class)
     }
 }